BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 ---
 title: Deploy A Model To Heroku For Free
-description: This article demonstrates how you can deploy your machine learning models to the cloud for free using Heroku and Flask.
+description: This article demonstrates how Heroku, a free cloud computing service can be used to deploy your machine learning applications for free, and provides a demonstration of how a Python Scikit-Learn model running on a Flask REST API can be deployed to Heroku with ease.
 date_published: 26/01/2021
-keywords: sklearn, scikit-learn, heroku, model, free, flask, python, deploy, gunicorn
+keywords: sklearn, scikit-learn, deploy, rest, api, flask, python, gunicorn, heroku, cloud, deployment, web app, git, insomnia, post, server, app, CORS
 img: https://images.pexels.com/photos/2232917/pexels-photo-2232917.jpeg?auto=compress&cs=tinysrgb&h=750&w=1260
 img_alt: Aerial View Photography of Container Van Lot